mohanagr/PHYS512/ps4/readme.md

 ## File structure

+The code for question one is present in `q1.py`.

 The code to run an MCMC chain is present in `mcmc.py`.

 The code to run Levenberg-Marquardt minimization is present in `levenberg.py`